fusonic/amazon-dash-buttons/README.md

 #### Documentation on Providers

-There is a detailed README.md file covering how to configure your config.json in the files/opt/dash-button/scripts/providers/ folder.
+There is a detailed README.md file covering how to configure your config.json [here](files/opt/dash-button/scripts/providers/README.md).

 You can also find the file here well formated on [Github](https://github.com/fusonic/amazon-dash-buttons/blob/master/files/opt/dash-button/scripts/providers/README.md).

 ### Contribute

 #### Add a new Provider

-To add a new provider you must create a JavaScript file in files/opt/dash-button/scripts/providers/providerName.js and register the provider as a module.
+To add a new provider you must create a JavaScript file in files/opt/dash-button/scripts/providers/providerName/providerName.js and register the provider as a module.

+Here an example on [Slack](files/opt/dash-button/scripts/providers/slack/slack.js)

 ```javascript
 module.exports = {